thetatoken/theta-mainnet-integration-guide/docs/mainnet.md

 The Theta Mainnet was launched on 3/15/2019.
 To connect to the mainnet, open a terminal, and follow the steps below.

 #### Step 1.
 Setup
 Follow the instructions in [setup](./setup.md) to build and install the Theta ledger.
-Then, press `Ctrl+C` to stop the private net node, and execute the following commands.
+Then, press `Ctrl+C` to stop the private net node, and execute the following commands to download the snapshot and config file for mainnet.

 **Note**: when this is not the first time, make sure you have a backup of the key file in the folder `../mainnet/walletnode/key/encrypted`
 ```